peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
-> 1. Other variants of the HTML color format<sup>[(11)](#Note11)</sup>:
+> 1. Other variants of the HTML color format<sup>[(10)](#Note10)</sup>:
 >     - The [CSS Color Module Level 3](https://www.w3.org/TR/css3-color/#rgb-color), which specifies this format, also mentions a **3-digit variant**, consisting of "#" followed by three base-16 digits, one each for the red, green, and blue components, in that order.
 Conversion to the 6-digit format involves replicating each base-16 component (for example, "#345" is the same as "#334455" in the 6-digit format).
 >     - An **8-digit variant** used in the Android operating system consists of "#" followed by eight base-16 digits, two each for the alpha, red, green, and blue components, in that order.
 This variant thus describes 8/8/8/8 RGBA colors.
 > 2. As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), for example, colors in the HTML color format or its 3-digit variant are in the [_sRGB color space_](#sRGB) (as companded colors).

-<a id=Linear_RGB_and_Companded_RGB></a>
+<a id=RGB_Color_Spaces></a>
-### Linear RGB and Companded RGB
+### RGB Color Spaces

+**RGB color spaces** generally differ in their **red, green, blue, and white points** as well as in their **color component transfer functions**.
+In this document, the only RGB color space described in detail is [sRGB](#sRGB), and converting between RGB color spaces is not covered.
+B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on many RGB color spaces.

+**Red, green, blue, and white points.** RGB color spaces generally differ in what they consider red, green, blue, and white.
+But they need not define the red, green, and/or blue points as actual colors.
+For example, the [ACES2065-1 color space](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all colors but has imaginary green and blue points.

+**Color component transfer function.** This is a function used to convert a _linear RGB_ color to a _companded RGB_ color in the same color space.
+For many RGB color spaces (but not sRGB, described [later](#sRGB)), this is a simple power function, such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number.
+(In this case, the function is also called _gamma encoding_.)
 In a given RGB color space:

-- A _linear_ RGB color has a linear relationship of emitted light (as opposed to perceived light).
+- A **linear RGB** color has a linear relationship of emitted light (as opposed to perceived light).
-- A _companded_ RGB color has been encoded using that color space's _color component transfer function_, also known as _companding_ (one example is the `LinearTosRGB3` method [defined later](#sRGB)).
+- A **companded RGB** color has been encoded (_companded_) from linear RGB.
 For many RGB color spaces, companded RGB colors have a more or less linear relationship of perceived light, since human color perception is nonlinear.
 RGB colors encoded in images and video or specified in documents are usually in companded form.

-For many RGB color spaces (but not sRGB, described below), the _color component transfer function_ is a simple power function, such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number.
-(In this case, that function is also called _gamma encoding_.)

-In this document, all techniques involving RGB colors apply to such colors in linear or companded form, unless noted otherwise.
+> **Note:** In this document, all techniques involving RGB colors apply to such colors in linear or companded form, unless noted otherwise.

 <a id=sRGB></a>
 ### sRGB

-Among RGB color spaces, one of the most popular is the _sRGB color space_, a "working space" for describing RGB colors.
+Among RGB color spaces, one of the most popular is the _sRGB color space_.
 In sRGB&mdash;

 - the red, green, and blue points were chosen to cover the range of colors displayed by typical cathode-ray-tube displays (as in the high-definition standard ITU BT-709),
 - the white point was chosen as the D65 white point, and
-- the color component transfer function was designed to be based on the gamma encoding used for cathode-ray-tube monitors.
+- the color component transfer function (implemented as `LinearTosRGB` below) was based on the gamma encoding used for cathode-ray-tube monitors.

-For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).<sup>[(12)](#Note12)</sup> The proposal recommends RGB image data in an unidentified RGB color space to be treated as sRGB.
+For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB), which recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

 The following methods convert colors between linear and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;